 As Grayson and Barbara's relationship continues, Barbara slowly becomes annoyed with Dick who has become increasingly overprotective due to Blockbusters actions.
 Culminating in a fight with Tarantula, which leads to their breaking up.
 Blockbuster blames Nightwing for the death of his mother, and following learning Nightwing's secret identity, blows up his apartment building in order to kill everyone close to Grayson, vowing to continue doing it as he knows Nightwing can't do anything about it.
 Following the death of everyone in his apartment building except for Amygdala, he goes after Blockbuster dispatching his hired muscle and beating the villain, who continues taunting him.
 Tarantula who arrives shortly after this, promptly aims her gun at Blockbuster during which Grayson chooses not to stop her, following which she shoots and kills Blockbuster.
-Nightwing, who feels not saving him violated his no kill policy, retreats to the roof where he begins having an emotional breakdown, Tarantula follows him and sexually forces herself on the nearly catatonic Grayson.
+Nightwing, who feels guilty for not saving him and having violated his no kill policy, retreats to the roof where he begins having an emotional breakdown, Tarantula follows him and sexually forces herself on the nearly catatonic Grayson.

 When a failed plan by Spoiler results in a gang war in Gotham, Batman asks all his allies, including Nightwing to help him stop this bloodshed.
 Nightwing and Tarantula travel from Atlantic City (the two having left Bludhaven following Blockbuster's murder) to answer Batman's call.
 However, Nightwing still suffers from guilt and depression for not saving Blockbuster's life, which he struggles to keep from Batman to avoid his disappointment for failing to live by his code.
 Nightwing is part of the back up for Batman when he believes "Orpheus" is finally taking control of the gangs, by herding them all into the Robinson Park Amphitheatre holding the line with the G.C.P.D. who under Batman orders are preparing to arrest all participants.
 However Batman miscalculates, as "Orpheus" is revealed to be Black Mask who orders all present to attack Batman, forcing Dick, Robin, Batgirl, and Onyx to abandon the G.C.P.D. to aid Batman, which leads to the police taking heavy casualties from the gang members, as well as prompting Commissioner Atkins to decree a shoot on sight order of vigilantes.
 After defeating the criminals inside the theatre, Batman then charges Nightwing to secure everything west of Robinson Park.
 During this endeavor he runs across Gotham super villain Firefly, beating him savagely for the deaths he cause at Haly's Circus, until being shot by two G.C.P.D. officers, where he manages to escape warning the others before passing out on a fire escape.
 When Black Mask storm's Oracles clock tower, taking her prisoner Batman goes to rescue her.
 While Robin, Batgirl, Onyx, Tarantula, and Catwoman are forced to deal with Scarecrow following his transformation into the Scarebeast.
 Nightwing attempts to leave the mobile Batcave to assist them, but is stopped by Alfred.